business-objects-board/bob2-tests/README.md

 - `flarum` still in beta.

 This repo is working on the `Discourse` import as it seems to be a popular and recognized forum solution today.
-`flarum` seems too young, and `phpBB3` seems to not have all the common feature we are waiting for in 2020.
+`flarum` seems too young, and `phpBB3` seems to not have all the common feature we are waiting for a forum in 2020.

 # Discourse import